Kron4ek/Conty/README.md

 ## Conty

 This is an easy to use compressed unprivileged Linux container packed into a single executable that works on most Linux distros.
-It's designed to be as simple and user-friendly as possible.
+It is designed to be as simple and user-friendly as possible.
 You can use it to run any applications, including games (Vulkan and OpenGL).

 In its default configuration it includes, among others, these apps: `Wine-GE, Steam, Lutris, PlayOnLinux, GameHub, Minigalaxy, Legendary, Bottles, MultiMC, MangoHud, Gamescope, RetroArch, PPSSPP, PCSX2, DuckStation, OBS Studio, OpenJDK, Firefox`.
 If these applications are not enough, you can install additional applications or run external binaries from, for example, your home directory.